qkzk/fm/development.md

   Custom and simple search (filename containing input).
   Jump to the file with <return>
   ATM both "edit::jump" and "display::flagged" show the same content.
 The former may be removed soon.
+- Configurable menu colors.
+Every color used on screen is now configurable like file colors.

 #### Changelog